Nereidos/nereidos.github.io/_posts/2021-12-20-Using-DD-and-Scrub-in-Linux-Terminal.md

 ## Using the DD command in Terminal
 ### Write Image Files
-"The basic use of the dd command is rather easy because it takes just two arguments: if= to specify the input file and of= to specify the output file.[https://linoxide.com/linux-dd-command-create-1gb-file/ Source])
+"The basic use of the dd command is rather easy because it takes just two arguments: if= to specify the input file and of= to specify the output file.
+[Source](https://linoxide.com/linux-dd-command-create-1gb-file/ Source)
 ```
  dd if=<source file name> of=<target file name> [Options]
 ```
-Use lsblk to List Block Device in Linux: [https://linoxide.com/linux-lsblk-command/ (www.linoxide.com/linux-lsblk-command)] lsblk
+Use lsblk to List Block Device in Linux: [Source](www.linoxide.com/linux-lsblk-command) lsblk
 Example for flashing an .img on a SD-Card (use status=progress to see the flashing process):
 ```